arjunvallyath234/Cooking_machine_MTech_project/index.md

 * **Compute:** The system runs on Raspberry Pi, which handles the real-time camera feed and executes the YOLOv8 model for object detection; it then runs the custom pancake-making algorithm to generate and transmit precise motor commands to the bus servos.

 #### Video Demonstration: AI Pancake Robot
 In this video, I programmed the robot to flip a pancake.
 It illustrates the trial-and-error process inherent in robotics and the successful application of vision-based control.
+(Click the image below to play)

 [![Pancake Making Robot](https://img.youtube.com/vi/mvlmW4PokeY/0.jpg)](https://www.youtube.com/shorts/mvlmW4PokeY)

-> **Related Research:** > For my more recent work on autonomous navigation and intelligent manipulation in complex environments, please check my post [Intelligent Robotics Portfolio](https://www.linkedin.com/posts/arjunvallyath_robotics-ros-moveit-ugcPost-7441162898254671872-9Sew?utm_source=share&utm_medium=member_desktop&rcm=ACoAADHo6jcBMT62rYyRx6KptF3gk8TrPv92KWQ)).
+> **Related Research:** > For my more recent work on autonomous navigation and intelligent manipulation in complex environments, please check my post [Intelligent Robotics Portfolio](https://www.linkedin.com/posts/arjunvallyath_robotics-ros-moveit-ugcPost-7441162898254671872-9Sew?utm_source=share&utm_medium=member_desktop&rcm=ACoAADHo6jcBMT62rYyRx6KptF3gk8TrPv92KWQ)

 ## 🚀 Future Scope